Rizal Ramli: Chairman of Indonesian Bureau of Logistics (Bulog)

 Another notable policy regarding rice price that Ramli implemented is to increase the direct purchase of rice grains from farmers.
 The reason being that rice grains are more easily stored and long-lasting than milled rice.
 This particular policy of direct purchase is to reduce the meddling of middlemen that used to buy the rice grains from farmers and combine them with imported rice and then resell it to Bulog.
 The increased direct purchase of rice grains benefited the farmers by absorbing the rice grain supply upon harvesting season with an optimum price floor.
 During times of famine, Bulog's rice grain supply is released and milled in the villages to prevent increases in the prices of rice.
-Ramli's time as Bulog head is also marked by an import ban of rice by the bureau, while those in the private sector can still import with a tariff.
+Ramli's time as Bulog head was also marked by an import ban of rice by the bureau, while those in the private sector can still import with a tariff.
 These policies ensured the stable and low price of rice under the Wahid administration.

 Coordinating Minister of the Economy, Finance and Industry

-Ramli was appointed as Coordinating Minister of the Economy, Finance, and Industry on 23 August 2000, replacing Kwik Kian Gie.
+Ramli was appointed Coordinating Minister of the Economy, Finance, and Industry on 23 August 2000, replacing Kwik Kian Gie.
 He then announced his 10 Program for the Acceleration of Economic Recovery (10 Program Percepatan Pemulihan Ekonomi).
 This program includes policies such as: